mconlon17/vivo-pump/uf_examples/people/README.md

 1. Review and update the following input files
     1.  *position_data.csv* -- the weekly pay list from UF.
 All people paid by the university.
 Abut 40K records
     1.  *contact_data.txt* -- UF directory data for all UFIDs.
 2M records
-    1.  *deptid_exceptions.txt* -- patterns of reassigned deptids.
-People with home departments matching these patterns re reassigned to home departments as indicated in the file
+    1.  *deptid_exceptions_data.txt* -- patterns of deptids with exceptions.
+People with home departments matching these patterns re reassigned to home departments as indicated in the deptid_exceptions_data file
     1.  *salary_plan_enum.txt* -- salary plans indicate the type of person.
 People must have qualifying salary plans to be included.
     1.  *privacy_data.txt* -- UF directory privacy flag data for all UFIDs.
 2M records
-    1.  *ufid_exceptions.txt* -- ufids that are exempt from automatic update
+    1.  *ufid_exceptions_data.txt* -- ufids that are exempt from automatic update
-    1.  *uri_exceptions.txt* -- uris that are exempt from automatic update
+    1.  *uri_exceptions_data.txt* -- uris that are exempt from automatic update
-1. Run create_shelves to update the shelve versions of these files
+1. Run create_shelves to update the shelve versions of these files.
+Shelves are used for rapid keyed access
 1. Run the chain of filters to prepare data for the pump

     cat position_data.csv | python salary_plan_filter.py | python manage_columns_filter.py | python merge_filter.py |